dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

             <eventid></eventid>                       -- second eventID
         </group>
 ```
-This is pretty basic but it is not descriptive.
-So additional descriptive text can be added in order to give names to, and describe, the variables.
-In addition, for each input and output, we can add a text node-variable that saves a description of the input/output inthe EEPROM.
-This looks like:
+This xml is pretty basic, but it is not descriptive.
+However, additional descriptive text can be added in order to make it more 'user-friendly' by giving names to and descriptions of the variables.
+These are visible in the GUI-Tool.
+In addition, we can add a text node-variable that is saved in the node.
+All these additions look  like:
 ```
     <group>
         <name>I/O Events</name>                                     -- header name